-The Quality Dividend Strategy and the Growth at a Reasonable Price Strategy each invest primarily in common stocks of large capitalization companies.
-Under certain market conditions, large capitalization companies may underperform small- and mid-capitalization companies, which may cause a Trust to underperform relative to the overall equity markets during the life of the Trust.
+The Trust invests primarily in the common stocks and ADRs of large capitalization companies.
+Under certain market conditions, large capitalization companies may underperform small- and mid-capitalization companies, which may cause the Trust to underperform relative to the overall equity markets during the life of the Trust.